uglyog/clientside-haml-js/README.markdown

         </h1>
 ```

-## Embedded Javascript
+## Embedded Javascript or CoffeeScript

-There are 3 ways you can embed javascript in your template, with {} attributes (see above), = expressions and - lines
+There are 3 ways you can embed code in your template, with {} attributes (see above), = expressions and - lines

 ### Assigning an expression to a tag